 - Ultraviolet (UV) Light Technology: These are also known as ultraviolet germicidal irradiation (UVGI) cleaners.
 They use UV radiation to destroy most airborne viruses, allergens, molds as well as bacteria.

-Best Air Purifiers in 2018 for mold, allergies and pollutants (list)
+Best Air Purifiers for mold, allergies and pollutants (list)

-Finally we’re onto the list, so here are the absolute best air filters you can get for your house, bedroom or lounge in 2018.
+Finally we’re onto the list, so here are the absolute best air filters you can get for your house, bedroom or lounge.

 1: GermGuardian AC4825 Air Purifier